-• Trusted Platform Module (TPM)
+• Trusted Platform Module (TPM) (available on some models)

 Trusted Platform Module is a secure cryptoprocessor that can store cryptographic keys that protect information stored in your computer.

 Locking the computer cover

 Locking the computer cover helps prevent unauthorized people from gaining access to the inside of your computer.
 Your computer comes with a padlock loop so that the computer cover cannot be removed when a padlock is installed.